edgio-docs/edgio-docs/guides/production.md

 ## Region

-If you are an enterprise customer you can choose from multiple global [regions](regions) in which you compute and caching resources will be provisioned.
+If you are an enterprise customer you can choose from multiple global [regions](regions) in which your compute and caching resources will be provisioned.

 ## Domains